Kotauror/Tic_Tac_Toe_8th_Light/feedback_response.md

   ```ruby
     allow(displayer).to receive(:system)
   ```

-2. Clear the terminal window after each round
+##### Cleaning the terminal window after each round
+  * I was already cleaning the terminal after the initial setup using the `system("clear")` method.
+  * Because of this fact, to keep the code dry, I've created a `clear_terminal` method that I'm now using to both:
+    - clean the terminal after the initial setup;
+    - clean the terminal after each move.